Citizen Journalism Summer 2018 Student Stories

 Lilian Isperdon from the architecture faculty said, “I found this decision is unfair for teachers and instructors because it is really tiring to mark all these papers once again after we have done this for the second term, and it’s really exhausting to mark the first and the second term exam papers as there are a lot of students that didn’t even admit their exams in the first or the second term.
 This is a really exhausting extra job for all professors and instructors in Tishreen University.”

 Batol Sino, a law student, said, “We were waiting for a settle decision from our education ministry to decide because we want to have a stable system and this decision will encourage students to study more as the complementary test is limited by only eight field subjects.”

 Yara Zeno from the medicine faculty said, “I wish this decision wasn’t being decided and I think the complementary test is not that necessary if they made students submit any field subject in every term of their academic year.
 Also, the complementary test is in the middle of the summer and that’s irrational to spend our summer among exams.
 And for shortening the period of the day for every term is not fair because it is really short so we don’t have the time after every subject to study.”

 The system cannot satisfy everyone at the same time.
-In making and upholding this decision, higher education officials must consider all arguments as instructors and students take opposing sides.
+In making and upholding this decision, higher education officials must consider all arguments, as instructors and students are on opposing sides.